-Language Variants allows you to vary content by culture, so you can allow a content node to exist in several languages.
+Language Variants allows you to vary content by culture, so you can allow a content node to exist in multiple languages.

 How to enable Language Variants